felHR85/UsbSerial/README.md

 UsbSerial
 =========

 Usb serial controller for Android.
-For more information, there is [a more complete description](http://felhr85.net/2014/11/11/usbserial-a-serial-port-driver-library-for-android-v2-0/) and [an example app](https://github.com/felHR85/SerialPortExample).
+For more information, there is [a more complete description](http://felhr85.net/2014/11/11/usbserial-a-serial-port-driver-library-for-android-v2-0/).

 Devices Supported
 --------------------------------------